Prostitution is legal in Panama.

 After a few drinks, a friend of ours went to talk to a girl, and came back a few minutes later.
 “She wanted $200,” he said, incredulous.

 Again, I felt conflicted.
-Should I feel better that he didn’t agree to pay for a prostitute?
+Should I feel better that he didn’t agree to pay for sex?
 Or worse that he didn’t think she was worth $200?

 It was easy to see how sex tourism has shaped the sex trade and nightlife in Panama City: the only Panamanian man at the bar was working behind it.

-This had to have been a part of the business; this seduction of sorts.
+This was part of the business; this seduction of sorts.
 In addition to impossibly beautiful girls, their flirtations, their interest in men they would most likely never consider otherwise, was a cultivated fantasy, and clearly an important part of the transaction.

 A lot of questions went through my mind.
 Were these men passing through Panama City or on vacation?
 How did they know to come to this bar?
 Did they come to Panama City specifically for sex tourism?